<Sources>

 [ ]

 A comma-delimited list of source categories.
-The available categories are: "dna", "original", "primary", "secondary", "transcript", "copy", "abstract", "research", "memoir", "derivative", "unknown", "negative".
+The available categories are: "dna", "original", "primary", "secondary", "transcript", "copy", "abstract", "research", "memoir", "derivative", "unknown" and "negative".

 <Private>